Estimation of correlation coefficients and spin angular distributions of fission fragments: Introduction

 \section{Introduction}

 The study of the properties of nuclear fission products, particularly their spin characteristics, is a key area in nuclear physics.
 Understanding these characteristics provides deeper insights into the fundamental processes occurring during the fission of heavy nuclei.
-One of the central questions is the mechanism of spin formation in fission fragments (FFs) and the potential correlations between them.
-According to quantum fission theory, the spin distributions (SDs) of primary FFs determine the dynamical properties of the fission process, including the multiplicities, energy, and angular distributions of evaporated and delayed neutrons, as well as gamma rays.
+One of the central questions is the mechanism of spin formation in fission fragments (FF) and the potential correlations between them.
+According to quantum fission theory, the spin distributions (SD) of primary FFs determine the dynamical properties of the fission process, including the multiplicities, energy, and angular distributions of evaporated and delayed neutrons, as well as gamma rays.
 Despite many years of research, there is still no unified theory capable of explaining all the experimentally observed data.

-There has been particular interest in studying the SDs of fission products from actinide nuclei, such as $\rm Th$, $\rm U$, and $\rm Cf$.
-A significant contribution in this area was made by the collaboration of work~\cite{wilson2021}, which provided experimental values for the spin characteristics for low-energy induced fission of $\rm ^{232}Th$ and $\rm ^{238}U$ and spontaneous fission of $\rm ^{252}Cf$.
-Based on these results, the researchers reached the unexpected conclusion that the spins of light and heavy FFs are uncorrelated, contradicting previous assumptions that the fragment spins should be linked at the moment of fission.
-They proposed a model in which spins form at a late stage of the fission process: after the nucleus has split into fragments, but before the emission of neutrons and gamma rays.
+There has been particular interest in studying the SDs of fission products from actinide nuclei, such as Th, U, and Cf. A significant contribution in this area was made by the collaboration in~\cite{wilson2021}, which provided experimental values for the spin characteristics for low-energy induced fission of $^{232}$Th and $^{238}$U, as well as spontaneous fission of $^{252}$Cf. Based on these results, the researchers reached the unexpected conclusion that the spins of light and heavy FFs are uncorrelated, contradicting previous assumptions that the fragment spins should be linked at the moment of fission.
+They proposed a model in which spins form at a late stage of the fission process: after the nucleus has split into fragments but before the emission of neutrons and gamma rays.
 This finding represents a significant advance in understanding the fission mechanism but requires further theoretical and experimental validation.